 The Mexican mural movement arose in the 1920s (right after the Mexican Revolution from 1910 to 1917), when Mexico’s education minister commissioned artists to depict Mexico’s history on public buildings.

 Most of the Mexican people were illiterate, and this was a way for them to visually understand their heritage.

-Many murals depict Mexico’s struggle for independence and the suffering of the masses.
+Many of these murals depict Mexico’s struggle for independence and the suffering of the masses.

-Formerly an orphanage, the Cabanas is quite the architectural site in its own right, with 23 patios and courtyards linked by pink tile corridors.
+The building itself is quite the architectural sight, with 23 patios and courtyards linked by pink tile corridors.